ethereum/remix-plugin/packages/engine/core/doc/connector/client-connector.md

 ```

 Some notes here :
-- We use `dependancies` for `@remixproject/plugin` as this is the base code for your connector
+- We use `dependancies` for `@remixproject/plugin` as this is the base code for your connector.
-- We use `peerDependencies` for the library we wrap (here `socket.io`), as we want to let the user choose his versio of it.
+- We use `peerDependencies` for the library we wrap (here `socket.io`), as we want to let the user choose his version of it.

 ## Publish
 ```